digitalmaxime/MicroFrontend/README.md

 <mft-wc-wrapper [options]="item"></mft-wc-wrapper>
 ```

-<h5>declare the mfe's options prop in the app-component.ts file</h5>
+<h5>declare the mfe's options prop in the app-component.ts file (using a pre-existing exposed mfe)</h5>

 ```
 item: WebComponentWrapperOptions = {